jasonycw/TyphoonTycoon/README.md

 http://jasonycw.github.io/TyphoonTycoon/

 ## Important Note
 We only tested on the latest stable version of Google Chrome.
-Please open the project using Google Chrome.
+Firfox may work but we did not test it.
+IE?
+Use it to download Chrome or Firefox please.
+Thank you.